-The events and crises of 2020—COVID-19, recession, extreme weather events, deep-seated social unrest, and an increasingly polarized America—paint a picture of a daunting and opaque business and risk environment for the coming year.
-Global volatility—driven by trade and geopolitical tensions, resurging debt, technology and business model disruption, elevated cyber risk, regulatory scrutiny, and political gridlock in the U.S. and elsewhere—will add to the challenge.
-The pressure on employees, management, the board, and governance will be significant.
+Covid-19, recession and related uncertainties all paint a daunting picture of the risk environment for the year ahead.
+Global volatility – driven by trade and geopolitical tensions, resurging debt, technology and business model disruption, elevated cyber risk and regulatory scrutiny – will add to the challenge.
+The pressure on employees, management, boards, and the governance framework will be significant.

-Prioritizing a heavy audit committee agenda will be particularly challenging.
-Along with the business and the full board, the audit committee will continue to operate against a backdrop of tremendous uncertainty and an uneven economic recovery.
-Drawing on insights from our latest survey work and interactions with audit committees and business leaders, we highlight seven issues for audit committees to keep in mind as they consider and carry out their 2021 agendas:
+Prioritizing an already demanding audit committee agenda will be particularly challenging.
+Along with the business and the full board, audit committees will continue to operate against a backdrop of tremendous uncertainty and an uneven economic recovery.
+Drawing on insights from our surveys and discussions with audit committees and business leaders, we’ve flagged eight issues that audit committees should keep in mind as they consider and carry out their 2021 agendas.